Cyrus Mistry: Career

 Mistry joined the family construction company, Shapoorji Pallonji & Co.
 Ltd as a director in 1991.
-Mistry had been managing director of Shapoorji Pallonji & Company, which is part of the Shapoorji Pallonji Group, and also chairman of Tata Sons and the Tata Group.
+He is credited with the turnaround of the struggling Afcons Infrastructure in the years after its acquisition by Shapoorji Pallonji Group in 2000.
+Mistry had been managing director of Shapoorji Pallonji & Company, which is part of the Shapoorji Pallonji Group.
+He later became chairman of Tata Sons and the Tata Group.

-In a 2013 article, The Economist categorized him as "the most important industrialist in both India and Britain."

-In 2018, his net worth was approximately $10 billion.
+In 2018, his net worth was approximately US$10 billion.

 Tata Sons

 Mistry joined the board of Tata Sons on 1 September 2006, a year after his father retired from it.
-He served as a Director of Tata Elxsi Limited, from 24 September 1990 to 26 October 2009 and was a Director of Tata Power Co.
-Ltd until 18 September 2006.
+He was a director of Tata Elxsi Limited, from September 1990 to October 2009, and a director of Tata Power Co.
+Ltd until September 2006.

 In 2013, Mistry was appointed the chairman of Tata Sons.
 In addition, he was also chairman of all major Tata companies including Tata Industries, Tata Steel, Tata Motors, Tata Consultancy Services, Tata Power, Tata Teleservices, Indian Hotels, Tata Global Beverages and Tata Chemicals.

-The Tata Sons Board voted to remove Mistry from the Chairmanship of Tata Sons on 24 October 2016.
+The Tata Sons board voted to remove Mistry from the chairmanship of Tata Sons in October 2016.

 2018 NCLT verdict

-In July 2018, the National Company Law Tribunal (NCLT), which "adjudicates issues relating to Indian companies," issued a verdict in favor of Tata Sons on charges of mismanagement leveled by Mistry in 2016, two months following his ousting as chairman, through a vote of no confidence.
+In July 2018, the National Company Law Tribunal (NCLT), which "adjudicates issues relating to Indian companies," issued a verdict in favour of Tata Sons on charges of mismanagement levelled by Mistry in 2016, two months following his ousting as chairman, through a vote of no confidence.
 On 10 July, Mistry stated that he would appeal the decision.